-We start with a classic algorithm in online learning, \emph{online gradient descent} (OGD)~\citep{ICML'03:zinkvich}, which updates the model by moving alongside the negative gradient of the loss function.
-Specifically, at time step $t$, the update form is $\w_{t+1} = \Pi_{\W}\left[\w_t - \eta \nabla f_t(\w_t)\right]$, where $\Pi_{\W}[\w] = \argmin_{\w'\in\W} \norm{\w' - \w}_2$ denotes the projection operator, $\nabla f_t(\w_t)$ is the gradient at time $t$, and $\eta$ is learning rate.
 This simple update rule is effective for adapting the draft model with interactive feedback and has been explored by the OSD~\citep{ICML'24:OSD}.
 Specifically, OSD tracks the token positions where the draft model generates incorrect predictions along with the corresponding target logits, and periodically updates the draft model by minimizing a distillation loss on these errors using the target logits as supervision.
 Although achieving notable success, OSD is specially designed for token-level error feedback in speculative decoding scenarios, and may fail to generalize to broader cases, for example, reasoning tasks, as shown in Table~\ref{tab:olr-results}.

 In contrast to task-specific designs, a key advantage of \mbox{Online\textsc{Spec}} is its flexibility.
 While theoretical justifications are established under cross-entropy loss, the framework itself is flexible to the choice of loss function---by appropriately specifying $f_t(\cdot)$, it naturally extends to diverse scenarios, e.g., reasoning tasks~\citep{arxiv'25:lookaheadR} with a DPO-style loss~\citep{NeurIPS'23:DPO}, where feedback takes the form of preference pairs rather than token-level errors: